 Finally the concept of free will really freaks people out.
 Essentially, Yalom says, most people want structure and rules in their lives and most don’t mind being told what to do.
 They simply conform.
 For the majority of people the fact that they are responsible for themselves and have no one else to blame for their failures borders on the unbearable.
 It’s to this group that strong ideologies appeal.
 Religious fundamentalism, fascism, communism, or indeed any ‘ist’ or ‘ism’, it seems to matter little.

 I reckon this explains why masses of shallow-thinking people allow themselves to be led — blindly accepting religious teachings or following authority figures who seem to know what they’re doing.
 It saves them having to think for themselves.
 Trump’s America is a case in point.

 The harm is that evolution is reversed.
-We’ll get survival of the weakest — and leadership by the vulgar and vile.
+We’ll get ascendancy of the weakest — and leadership by the vulgar and vile.

 We can’t risk sliding from democracy to mediocracy because we weren’t paying attention.

 Fortunately, I believe in this time of adversity we are witnessing a sea change in the way life is viewed.
 In the western world more and more young people have become disillusioned with the fruits of material success and are looking for purpose, meaning and authenticity in their lives.
 Wellbeing is becoming front and centre.